OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_kurse.md

 In the Courses menu you will see a tabular overview:

-* of all the courses you supervise,
+* of all the courses you coach,
 * which are published, completed or at least accessible to coaches
 * and also meet the other requirements listed in the table above.